-Prior to joining the Association, Dr. Hill served as director of the Office of Special Populations at the National Institute on Aging (NIA).
+Prior to joining the Association, Dr. Hill served as director, Office of Special Populations at the National Institutes on Aging (NIA).
 In his six years at the NIA, he led the development of the Health Disparities Research Framework, which stimulates studies focused on health disparities related to aging.
 Dr. Hill also directed the Butler-Williams Scholars Program, which provides yearly training for early-career investigators interested in aging research.

 Dr. Hill earned his Ph.D. from the University of Michigan School of Public Health, where he trained with the Center for Research on Ethnicity, Culture and Health (CRECH) and the Program for Research on Black Americans (PRBA).
 He is an alumnus of the National Medical Fellowships Inc./W.K.
 Kellogg Foundation Health Policy Fellowship Program.
 Dr. Hill holds a master’s degree in public health from Morehouse School of Medicine, and he received its Distinguished Alumnus Award in 2019.
 As a member of the Centers for Disease Control and Prevention's (CDC) Public Health Prevention Service, a training and leadership program, he helped to establish the Center for Bioethics in Research and Healthcare at Tuskegee University.